Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   client, in that case content can be ingested directly
   to a more passive media processing entity that provides
   a pass through like functionality.
-  In this case also manifests and other client specific
+  In this case also [=manifest objects=] and other client specific
   information needs to be ingested.
 Besides these factors
   , choosing a workflow for a video streaming platform depends
   on many other factors.
 This specification does not provide guidance on what workflow is best to use in which cases.
-Yet, the live ingest specification covers the two proiles suitable for different types of workflows.
+Yet, the live ingest specification covers the two interfaces suitable for different types of workflows, or in some cases the interfaces may be combined into a live streaming workflow.
   The best choice for a specific platform depends
   on many of the use case specific requirements, circumstances  and the available technologies.